dlemburg/sequelizegql/README.md

   };
 }

-// schemaMap gets applied to the specified model's generated endpoints - allows for different configurations based on model
+// `schemaMap` applies to *specified* model's generated endpoints const schemaMap = {
-// *** IMPORTANT *** this config takes precedence over the root schema; under the hood, psuedo looks like `merge(rootSchemaMap, schemaMap)` const schemaMap = {
   // note: case-sensitivity is not strict
   author: {
-    whereInputAttributes: ['id', 'name', 'surname'], // i.e. these fields fulfill our fuzzy search requirements
+    whereInputAttributes: ['id', 'name', 'surname'], // i.e. now 'name' and 'surname' are searchable for 'Author' model
     resolvers: {
-      upsert: { generate: false }, // i.e. we don't ever upsert authors
+      [GeneratedResolverField.UPSERT]: { generate: false }, // i.e. `upsertAuthor` endpoint will not be generated
     },
   },
   Book: {
     resolvers: {
-      delete: { generate: true }, // i.e. let's override the `rootSchemaMap`
+      [GeneratedResolverField.DELETE]: { generate: true }, // i.e. override the `rootSchemaMap`
     },
-    omitResolvers: [GeneratedResolverField.FIND_ALL], // i.e. this will take down our servers, so we don't want it :)
+    omitResolvers: [GeneratedResolverField.FIND_ALL], // i.e. `allBooks` endpoint not generated
   },
   BookAuthor: {
-    generate: false, // i.e. it's a join table, we don't need it },
+    generate: false, // i.e. all `bookAuthor` queries and mutations will not be generated },
   City: {
-    omitResolvers: [GeneratedResolverField.FIND_ONE], // i.e. we never query for just one city },
+    omitResolvers: [GeneratedResolverField.FIND_ONE], // i.e. `city` query will not be generated },
 };